CubicIT/onlins-shopping/README.md

 # onlins-shopping
-this is a project forntend and backend
+this is an online shopping website....